Intention to Apply for Financial Aid

 Requests for Reconsideration

 Institutional funding for international students entering as first year students is limited to eight semesters.
-In addition, if an international student re-classifies by moving up her class year in order to graduate sooner, she cannot receive financial assistance if she decides to re-classify back to her original class year.
-It is important to note that for matriculated students, credits transferred to the College due to study abroad or academic leave will count toward the eight semester funding limit, whether of not financial aid from the College was provided for these credits.
+In addition, if an international student re-classifies by moving up a class year in order to graduate sooner, the student cannot receive financial assistance if the student decides to re-classify back to the original class year.
+Note: Credits transferred to the College due to study abroad or academic leave will count toward the eight semester funding limit, whether of not financial aid from the College was provided for these credits.
 While Mount Holyoke welcomes students interested in earning a second bachelor's degree, candidates are not eligible for financial aid from the College.

 Payment of Bill

-The student bill is only available online; students are notified monthly via Mount Holyoke College email that the bill is ready for viewing.
-Students are encouraged to enroll parents and other sponsors to receive the viewing notification.
-Students and enrolled parents/sponsors will be able to view and print the bill.
-Student Financial Services sends the notification for the tuition, room, board, and mandatory fees in July for the fall semester and in December for the spring semester.
-The health insurance fee is charged in the fall and covers a full twelve month period.
+The student bill is available online.
+Students, and any authorized users that they have set up, are notified monthly via email from Student Financial Services when the bill is ready to view.
+Students are encouraged to enroll parents/sponsors as authorized users.
+Notification for the fall semester tuition, room, board, and mandatory fees is emailed in early July and the bill is due July 31.
+The notification of spring semester charges is emailed in early December and the bill is due January 5.
+The health insurance fee is charged entirely with the fall semester bill and covers a full twelve month period.
 Students cannot move into residence halls or attend or register for classes until all semester fees have been paid (or until provisions for payment plans or loans have been approved).
-Campus charges for books, health services, parking, equestrian center, library, and course materials will be included on the bill as they occur.
+Campus charges for books, health services, parking, the equestrian center, the library, and course materials will be included on the bill as they occur.
 Payment is due at the end of each month.

 International students are required to carry the comprehensive health insurance policy provided by the College.
 The cost for the insurance coverage is determined annually.

-Any costs associated with travel to and from campus are the family’s responsibility.
+Any costs associated with travel to and from campus.

-In general, all foreign citizens must obtain a visa status that permits them to engage in baccalaureate-level study in the United States, obtain a U.S. Social Security Number, and work on campus.
-To obtain a visa, all foreign citizens must complete the Certification of Finances provided by the College so that Mount Holyoke can issue the required I-20 form, and any costs associated with obtaining the visa are the family’s responsibility.
+Costs associated with obtaining the student visa.
+In general, international students must obtain a visa status that permits them to engage in baccalaureate-level study in the United States, obtain a U.S. Social Security Number, and work on campus.
+To obtain a visa, all foreign citizens must complete the Certification of Finances provided by the Mount Holyoke so that the College can issue the required I-20 form.

 United States Citizenship and Immigration Services (USCIS) regulations allow foreign citizens on student visas to work on campus only.
 There may be opportunities to do research and work with faculty on campus during the summer.